CshardZ/cshardz.github.io/src/content/blog/post-2.md

 ---
-title: 'My SEcond Blog Post'
+title: 'My Second Blog Post'
 pubDate: 2020-07-01
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'